MohamedAbdalfatah/cell_ranger/README.md

 6- Create *config.csv* file **create_cmo_config.py**

+First I assume we are in **/home/groups/singlecell/mabdalfttah/projects**, we will need to create the subproject directory and jobs directory to save everything in those directories

 ```{r}
 mkdir subproject
 mkdir subproject/jobs
 cd subproject
 ```

 **Step 1** LIMS information

+In this step we are calling all of the information related to the subproject to use it in the next steps, the only differencess between this script and other scritis the name of generated file **"lims_info_"$1".txt"**, this will generate "lims_info_subproject.txt" instead of "lims_info.txt"

 ```{r}
 nano projects/scripts/1-lims.sh
 ```